 To be eligible under the Scheme, employers must also confirm in writing to their employees that they have been furloughed.

 A record of the employee’s written consent and confirmation of furlough must be kept by the employer for a minimum of five years.

 See GOV.UK for further details of the Scheme.

 How do I inform a furloughed employee that they are to return to work?

-You should use a Recall an employee from furlough letter to inform a furloughed employee that they are to return to work.
+You should use a Furlough letter for previously furloughed employees to inform a furloughed employee that they are to return to work.
 This letter sets out when the furlough period will come to an end and the employee is expected to resume working.